 - Enhances the visual appeal of your garden.

-- Can serve as a habitat for plant-friendly insects.
+- It can serve as a habitat for plant-friendly insects.

 Avoid using too much mulch, as this can result in a layer that does not break down or allow for root growth.
 Water and nutrients may be unable to access the roots if the soil becomes too compacted.
 This is readily avoided by removing as much of the old mulch as possible and then putting a new layer each year.
 Keep your mulch roughly 3 inches deep and away from the trunks of trees and shrubs.